What Can Unforgiveness Do to You? (Biblical Consequences You Must Know)

 8. Being uncomfortable because whenever he sees the person he fails to forgive, he will have that urge to keep his head down, he will feel so uncomfortable and insecure and sometimes he will see himself doing things that do not give him happiness.

-9. Stress is the sense that the mind is always around, keeps thinking of ways of avoiding the person, and always trying to suppress the feelings.
+9. Stress is the sense that the mind is always around, keeps thinking of ways of avoiding the person, and is always trying to suppress the feelings.
 The person will feel so abnormal because too much thought at a time leads to stress.

 10. Unforgiveness hardens the heart in a way that the offender can not express and forgive those who have hurt him.
 It makes the heart incapable of knowing what's right and what's wrong.
-Thereby keeps him from making the right decision, and once the heart becomes hardened it is difficult to let anyone in including the love he has for yourself.
+This keeps him from making the right decision, and once the heart becomes hardened it is difficult to let anyone in including the love he has for yourself.

 No matter how painful, deeply hurt, and unbearable it is can not compare to the pain of humiliation, affliction, and rejection Jesus went through just for you and me.
 Even at the point of His execution He still forgave and even prayed for His transgressors' forgiveness.
 Luke 23:34